Emergency Dental Help

 Save any adult tooth knocked out for possible re-implantation.
 Bring it to your dentist as soon as possible.
 The longer you wait, the less chance there is for successful reimplantation of an adult tooth that is knocked out.
 Be sure to handle the tooth only by the crown (chewing edge).

 Baby Tooth Knocked Out

-An avulsed milk or baby tooth knocked out cannot be re-implanted and does not need to be put back in since an adult tooth will erupt to take its place.
+An avulsed milk tooth, or baby tooth, knocked out cannot be re-implanted and does not need to be put back in since an adult tooth will erupt to take its place.
 If a baby tooth is knocked out, apply a topical analgesic to numb pain.

 Burning in Mouth

-If you experience burning in mouth, call your dentist immediately.
+If you experience burning in the mouth, call your dentist immediately.
 Someone experiencing a burning in mouth sensation may be having an allergic reaction.
-Avoid eating hot and spicy foods until you can get a diagnosis for the burning in mouth’s cause as they may make the condition worse.
+Avoid eating hot and spicy foods until you can get a diagnosis of the burning in mouth’s cause as they may make the condition worse.